skoolkid/pyskool/sphinx/source/commands.rst

 DropStinkbomb
 -------------
-The :class:`~ai.DropStinkbomb` command is used internally to make a stinkbomb-carrying character (i.e. Eric) drop a stinkbomb (Back to Skool only).
+The :class:`~ai.DropStinkbomb` command is used internally to make a stinkbomb-carrying character (i.e. Eric) drop a stinkbomb.

 .. _dumpWaterPistol: